 In terms of security of loans, the Facilities Agreement has certain financial covenants, which must be reported on an annual basis, one covenant being the ratio of all outstanding loans under the facilities agreements to the market value of the properties not exceeding 1:1.
-On the 31 March 2021 this ratio had reduced due to the expansion of the company and the ongoing capital works in progress where the cost associated with progressing the development sites would not be fully recoverable if the site was to be sold.
-The ratio on 31 March 2021 was 1.1:1 (1.06:1 in 2019/20) and therefore in breach of the financial covenants.
-The Company has reported this breach to the Council in accordance with the Facilities Agreement and no action will be taken as the circumstances surrounding the breach are understood.
+On the 31 March 2021 this ratio had strengthened to 0.89:1 (0.99:1 in 2019/20) and therefore in compliance with the financial covenants.